core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 security context is exchanged.
 The DoC server may use another security context to communicate upstream with both confidentiality and integrity (e.g., DNS over QUIC {{-doq}}), but, while recommended, this is opaque to the DoC client on the protocol level.
-Record integrity can also be ensured upstream using, e.g., DNSSEC {{-dnssec}}.
+Record integrity can also be ensured upstream using DNSSEC {{-dnssec}}.

 A DoC client may not be able to perform DNSSEC validation, e.g., due to code size constraints, or due to the size of the responses.